HpropHeap Predicates

 Description of Memory States

 In the previous chapters, we have assumed a type val to range over program values and a type loc to denote memory locations.
 Concrete definitions will be provided later on, in chapter Rules.
-At this point, we are interested in the definition of the type state, used to describe the contents of the memory during the execution of a program.
+At this point, we are interested in the definition of the type heap, used to describe the contents of the memory during the execution of a program.

 The file LibSepReference introduces the module name Fmap as a shorthand for LibSepFmap.
 The key operations associated with finite maps are: